By Linda Music, Volunteer Health Writer for the Charlie Teo Foundation

 The first part of the project involved targeting enzymes which are downstream in the pathway.
-Their results found that targeting one such enzyme, Kynurenine 3-monooxygenase (KMO), significantly reduced the growth of brain cancer cells.
+Their results found that targeting one such enzyme (KMO) with an inhibitor of this enzyme significantly reduced the growth of brain cancer cells.

-“We combined the KMO inhibitor drug with the delivery of the chemotherapy drug temozolomide (TMZ).
+“We combined the KMO inhibitor drug with the delivery of the chemotherapy drug Temozolomide.
 We found this combination more powerful in reducing brain cancer growth than just targeting KMO by itself.”

-The second part of the research has been to analyse brain cancer tissue samples to determine if the specific proteins in the kynurenine pathway can be used as biomarkers to help provide a more accurate diagnosis of brain cancer types and help predict the potential for cancer progression.
+The second part of the research has been to analyse brain cancer tissue samples to determine if the specific proteins in the tryptophan metabolism pathway can be used as biomarkers to help provide a more accurate diagnosis of brain cancer types and help predict the potential for cancer progression.

-“No one has investigated the role of the lower segments of the pathway in brain cancer progression and prognosis.
-We wanted to determine the clinical relevance of the proteins in the lower segment of the kynurenine pathway in glioblastoma.
+“No one has investigated the role of the lower segment of the pathway in brain cancer progression and prognosis.
+We wanted to determine the clinical relevance of the proteins in lower segment of pathway in glioblastoma.
 So far, we’ve characterised seven enzymes in this pathway in glioblastoma patients,” Seray explains.

-“So, the main goal of this part of the project is to identify tryptophan metabolism products as biomarkers that can be used as clinically useful tools to complement the more traditional diagnostic markers currently used.
-This could potentially improve prognostic and diagnostic accuracy.
+“So, the main goal of this part of the project is identifying tryptophan metabolism products as biomarkers that can be used as clinically useful tools to complement the more traditional diagnostic markers currently used to potentially improve prognostic and diagnostic accuracy.
 In addition, the research aims to predict the potential for tumour recurrence and its possible progression to a more aggressive tumour type.”

-Seray’s research into brain cancer started seven years ago and would have ceased had she not received the More Data grant from the Charlie Teo Foundation.
+Seray’s research into brain cancer started seven years ago and would have ceased had she not received a grant from the Charlie Teo Foundation.

-Seray is passionate about her work and is determined to continue to help brain cancer patients.
+Seray is passionate about her work and is determined to continue her research to help brain cancer patients.